-Rules contained in this document will be applicable to the Indian National Moot Court competition and the Regional Moot Court competition.
+Rules contained in this document will be applicable to the Indian National Moot Court competition.

-Except where otherwise indicated, these rules are also applicable to the National Moot Court competitions that are organized by the ICRC in Bangladesh, Iran, Nepal, Pakistan, and Sri Lanka, as well as other countries that may participate in the future.
+Except where otherwise indicated, these rules are also applicable to the National Moot Court competitions that are organised by the ICRC in Bangladesh, Nepal, Pakistan, and Sri Lanka, as well as such other countries that may participate in the future.

-There are rules specified in the addendum which will be applicable to those countries where the number of participating teams is less than eight. (refer to addendum).
-With the exception of rules in the addendum, all other rules and guidelines contained in this document will apply to the competition.
+There are rules specified in addendum, which will be applicable to those countries where the number of participating teams is less than eight. (refer addendum).
+With the exception of rules in addendum, all other rules and guidelines contained in this document will apply to the competition.